gavynriebau/xss-test-site/README.md

 **https://xss-test-site.azurewebsites.net/**

-This is a micro site, simulating a very very bad bank for the purpose of learning about and practising cross site scripting (XSS) exploits.
+This is a tiny site, simulating a very very bad bank for the purpose of learning about and practising cross site scripting (XSS) exploits.

 # It's time to play a game